What is accessible design?

 Arthritis Australia’s Accessible Design Division provides industry and government with decision-making tools to evaluate accessible packaging and products at a design and procurement level.
 We have undertaken work for more than fifty organisations throughout the supply chain and clients include small family owned companies through to large organisations like Nestle, SPC, Kellogg’s, HealthShare NSW and Woolworths.

-The Accessible Design Division works with its research partner Georgia Tech Research Institute’s (GTRI) Principal Research Scientist Dr Brad Fain who has conducted world-leading research in accessibility and established the Accessibility Evaluation Facility at Georgia Tech.
+The Accessible Design Division works with Dr Brad Fain who has more than two decades researching human factors engineering and design, as a Principal Research Scientist at the Georgia Tech Research Institute (GTRI) and founder of the Intuitive Design Applied Research Institute.
+Dr Brad Fain has conducted world-leading research in accessibility and established the Accessibility Evaluation Facility at Georgia Tech.
 He has also pioneered evaluation techniques designed to measure accessibility and usability of products and services for people with disabilities.

 Why is the Division focused on improving packaging accessibility?